Kalecia24824/CollegeWork/README.md

-# Welcome to My Portfolio
+# Welcome to College Work
 <em>By Kalecia McNeal</em>

 Here you can find all of my projects I have completed so far in college!